 - Pour in a tablespoon or so of the bourbon and mix gently to dissolve the sugar.

-- Add a scoop of crushed ice, then the balance of your bourbon.
+- Add a scoop of crushed ice, then the balance of bourbon.

-- Top glass off with crushed ice and then fill with club soda.
+- Top glass off with crushed ice and top with club soda.

 - Garnish with sprig of mint and cocktail straw.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - Expert Cocktail Shaker Home Bar Set - 14 Piece Stainless Steel Bar Tools Kit with Shaking Tins